 “Romantic, tropical hotel filled with original colonial antiques, set on a stunning beach on Sri Lanka’s southwest coast”

 Self-confessed antique hunters, the owners filled Reef Villa with their Sri Lankan and Southern Indian collection, showcasing the opulence of the colonial era with heavy carved doors, deep verandas and cool marble floors.
 The 7 high-ceilinged suites pair traditional colonialism with modern, comfortable fittings - intricate four-poster beds dating back to 1850 (when they were built for the British Raj) are now dressed in 400-thread count sheets.
 In the lavish bathrooms, huge granite tubs gleam like modernist sculptures.

 Outside, the cerulean pool beckons, and come dusk the Reefresh spa is perfect for an almond oil massage.
 Reserve evenings for a seafood dinner under a canopy of stars: this is a routine you won’t tire of.

-- Serene spa: recommended is the clay cocoon followed by an essential oil bath sprinkled with frangipani
+- Serene spa: recommended is the warm candle massage followed by an essential oil bath sprinkled with frangipani

 - Fabulous food with an emphasis on seafood: think lobster thermidor, crab ravioli, grilled fish and prawn curry